MLA Rising Stars

 - An estimated time commitment of 8-12 hours per month.

-- Attendance at MLA'17 in Seattle to meet program members and fellow Stars is encouraged, but optional.
+- Attendance at MLA '22 to meet program members and fellow Rising Stars is encouraged, but optional.

-- Attendance at MLA'18 in Atlanta to present your achievements is required.
+- Attendance at MLA '23 to present your achievements is required.

-- The recipient assumes all costs of attending the annual meetings (except as noted).
+- The recipient assumes all costs of attending the annual conference.

 Rising Star Applications

-- Online application form, including all supporting documentation, must be completed no later than November 1.
+- The online application must be completed and all supporting documents uploaded no later than November 1.

-- A brief (one page) personal statement describing the applicant’s background, previous professional service, goals for MLA involvement, how she/he would benefit from the program, and potentially contribute to the group’s learning;
+- A brief (one page) personal statement describing the applicant’s background, previous professional service, goals for MLA involvement, how the applicant would benefit from the program, and potentially contribute to the group’s learning;

 - A current curriculum vitae or resume;

-- A letter of support from the applicant’s library director indicating support for time to participate in all aspects of the program and attendance at the annual meetings (funding is available to attend one day of the MLA Board meeting in Seattle).
+- A letter of support from the applicant’s library director indicating support for time to participate in all aspects of the program and attendance at the annual conferences.

-The recipients will be notified in March before the annual meeting at which the project announcements will be made.
+The recipients will be notified in March.
 If there are no appropriate applicants, the association may elect not to run the program in a given year.

 Ready to Submit an Application for the Program?